Machine-Learning Insights into the Entanglement-trainability Correlation of Parameterized Quantum Circuits: Preliminary

-In general, the entangling capability of a PQC is linked to its average ability to create entanglements.
-Most of these measures are based on state entanglement measures.
-Here, we apply the sampling average of the Meyer-Wallach ($MW$) entanglement measure \cite{5-33} to quantify the entangling capability of a PQC.
-For a system of $n$ qubits, the $MW$ is defined as follows:
+The entangling capability of a PQC is linked to its average ability of creating entanglements and is commonly measured by state entanglement.
+Here, we utilize the sampling average of the Meyer-Wallach (MW) entanglement measure \cite{5-33} to quantify the entangling capability of a PQC.
+For the $N$-qubit system, the MW entanglement, ${\cal E}_{\rm MW}$, is defined as below: